Various Thoughts About My Work

 is a man named Roque

-Columbia LPs, but in our interview he told me
+issued on Columbia LPs, but in our interview

-quite forcefully that he did not like that label.
-He
+he told me quite forcefully that he did not like that

-on my list — who dislike or even disown
+general and on my list — who dislike

-one category or another, but that is for another
+or even disown one category or another, but that is

-discussion.
-As to other minorities, I cannot accurately
+for another discussion.
+As to other minorities, I cannot

-unaware of their background.
-A name might come
+I am often unaware of their background.
+A name

-from a few generations back, or perhaps have been lost or
+might come from a few generations back, or perhaps have

 I have met a number of composers who belong to countries